wimdetroyer/GildedRose-Refactoring-Kata/README.md

   - is it a seperate item? (the text fixture seems to indicate this so i'll assume it's this for this exercise!)
   - is it a property which is decorated upon an item? (i.e: Conjured Sulfuras, Conjured Brie, ...)
     - (*) if this were the case it'd be harder to match this with an inheritance based data model (though at first glance the decorator pattern could come to the rescue.)

+## Step 1 - writing the unit tests for the existing code

+We assume everything worked beforehand, but in order to be confident in our refactors, we'll have to write tests for all possible scenarios.

+Conventions:
+ - naming: test<ScenarioUnderTest>_<expectedBehaviour>.
+Example: testLegendaryItem_doesNotDecreaseInQuality
+ - Given-When-Then construction
+ - TextTestFixture is not touched (naming is only rectified

+After testing all scenarios (11), we get to 100% coverage.
+We're ready for some refactoring!